Root Cause Analysis

 One of the best stress relievers and probably one of the least pursued is quietness.
 We sometimes make stellar attempts at quietness on vacations only to return to chaotic lives.
 While times away have their place and value, it’s really a habit of quietness that addresses fears and derails stress.

 As Sorge notes, we have to remember three important points about quietness.
-It’s does not mean silence, it’s not instant, and it’s easily lost.
+Quietness does not mean silence, it’s not instant, and it’s easily lost.
 Quietness must become a habit in order for it to truly alleviate stress.

 - Reading Scripture: Simply reading the Word of God and letting it live and breathe within me on a regular basis.

-- Praying Often: A regular conversation with my Creator transforms stress and overload into times of experiencing Him more.
+- Praying Often: A regular conversation with my creator transforms stress and overload into times of experiencing him more.

 - Seeking Input: Godly influence of those who’ve been where you are and are where you want to be is invaluable.